 If you need to make a large purchase but don’t have great credit, you may need financing.
 If you are denied credit from a regular lender, what do you do?

 There is another option that many people don’t know about, progressive leasing financing.

 Progressive leasing is a type of installment financing that allows you to lease an item for an extended period without having to make large up-front payments.
 This may be what you need if you are not able-bodied and cannot work or your credit score has been damaged due to circumstances beyond your control.
 Progressive leasing offers “no money down” financing, which means you do not have to pay anything upfront when the contract is signed.
 Instead, the monthly installments will cover what would have been paid as a down payment with traditional leases.
 This is a great payment option if you often get debit card declined notifications.

 If this sounds like a solution to what you need, read on to see what you need to know about progressive leasing financing.

 What is Progressive Leasing Financing?

 Progressive Finance is a firm that provides web-based lease-to-own financing solutions for customers and businesses.
-The company currently services more than 2,000 merchants in the United States and Canada.
+The company currently services more than 2,000 progressive leasing stores in the United States and Canada.
 It has been in operation as an alternative means to finance big-ticket household items for over 20 years.